International rugby league in 2011: October

+2013 World Cup qualifiers

+Autumn International Series

 The 2011 Autumn International Series was a series of three rugby league test matches played between France, Ireland and Scotland in 2011.
 It was a similar format to the Rugby League European Cup which was to next be held in 2012.
 The series included the first test match between Ireland and Scotland since the two teams gained test status.